 WiGig, announced in 2016, is the next wave of Wi-Fi speed with 802.11ad standard, and comes with a transmission rate of up to 7Gbps.
 It will enable users to download a 4K HD video in about four minutes and transfer a thousand photos in about five seconds.

 It’s astonishingly fast, but the main issue is that it is only good over short distances.
 It also works effectively in line-of-sight but doesn’t pass well through objects.
-It will take some time for a wireless router like this to get into mainstream areas.
+It will take some time for a device like this to get into mainstream areas.